stephaneVercouillieBMID/slate/source/workingVersion.html.md

 |Special Members| Feature |
 |--|--|
 |  _claim_names|  JSON object whose member names are the Claim Names for the Aggregated and Distributed Claims.
 The member values are references to the member names in the _claim_sources member from which the actual Claim Values can be retrieved.|
 |_claim_sources|JSON object whose member names are referenced by the member values of the _claim_names member.
 The member values contain sets of Aggregated Claims or reference locations for Distributed Claims.
-The member values can have one of the following formats depending on whether it is providing Aggregated or Distributed Claims:
+The member values can have one of the following formats depending on whether it is providing Aggregated or Distributed Claims.

  **Aggregated Claims**